danielabar/react-redux-pluralsight/README.md

 * Easy to test (no mocking or state manipulation required to setup tests)

 ### When to use Stateless vs Class

+Use stateless whenever possible, unless you need:

+* Local state
+* Refs - reference to underlying DOM (because stateless component does not create component instance, therefore Ref will return null)
+* Lifecycle methods (eg: component will mount, component did mount, etc.)
+* Child functions (otherwise nesting functions in stateless component is bad for performance, because every render creates a new instance of that function)

+### Other Ways to Create Components